 Many responders are transitioning to a central location or set of locations to respond to confirmation requests.
 This helps these responders maintain control over the process and provides for a central repository of all confirmations.

 For responders that do not maintain a central response center and for those responders that do maintain a central response center but fail to communicate the location to the confirmation requesting entities such as auditors, the following fraud opportunity exists for all confirmations requests.

-In interview after interview with employees from responding entities, Confirmation.com found that paper confirmations are responded to by individual clerks, administrative personnel and account managers and are not forwarded on to the central response center.
+In interview after interview with employees from responding entities, Capital Confirmation found that paper confirmations are responded to by individual clerks, administrative personnel and account managers and are not forwarded on to the central response center.
 Many of these employees claim a lack of knowledge in regard to the central response center or a desire to satisfy a "client request" when a phone call is received requesting an expedited reply.
-Any number of other reasons is given as to why they respond to paper confirmations via the mail, fax or phone, but each time a confirmation process is put in jeopardy.
+Any number of other reasons is given as to why they respond to paper confirmations via the mail, fax or phone, but each time a confirmation is responded to in this manner the entire confirmation process is put in jeopardy.